What causes wildfires? How do wildfires spread so quickly?

 How do humans cause wildfires?

 Although wildfires are considered to be a natural disaster, humans are responsible for starting our fair share.
-In fact, some estimates say that humans are responsible for as many as
+Intentional acts of arson do occur, but most of the wildfires started by humans are accidental.

 These are some of the more common ways that humans might be responsible for fires that grow into wildfires.